freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 or halt processing entirely (I would avoid that).

 The standard way of decoupling a producer from a consumer is to put a message onto a queue, and have a separate fiber act as a consumer.
 STM provides a queue that can participate in transactions, it's called **TQueue[A]**.
-It's API is quite straight forward, it has methods for publishing (*offer*), consuming (*take*), and for checking how many items are currently in the queue (*size*) and its maximum capacity (*capacity*).
+It's API is quite straightforward, it has methods for publishing (*offer*), consuming (*take*), and for checking how many items are currently in the queue (*size*) and its maximum capacity (*capacity*).